aneldev/react-dynadux/README.md

 This package offers

 - The `<Provider>` that provides the about Application Store into the React's context _and_
-- The `connect` method that injects your Application Store as `appStore` prop into any component.
+- The `connect` method that injects your Application Store as `store` prop into any component.

 With Provider, we can connect any component at any level without the need to pass the App Store reference in middle components.